New York Temporary Alimony Lawyer

 An order of temporary support may not be limited to a lump sum amount, or a weekly or monthly sum.
 An order may also include the requirement that the supporting spouse also pay health insurance, unreimbursed medical bills, and attorney’s fees.

 It is important to note that notwithstanding the mandatory temporary maintenance guidelines, any pre- or post- marital agreements between the spouses related to support will impact a judge’s decision of whether or not to issue a temporary support order.
 See Anonymous v.
 Anonymous, 2016 NY Slip Op 2016 (N.Y.
 App.
-Div., 2016).New York Temporary Alimony Lawyer
+Div., 2016).Contact the Law Offices of Stephen Bilkis & Associates

 Let’s face it.
 Regardless of whether or not the word “amicable” is attached to a dissolution of a marriage there is always the possibility that the parties will disagree on aspects of the process.
 Temporary support and spousal maintenance is an area where spouses are likely to disagree.
 In order to ensure that your rights are protected throughout all aspects of your divorce proceeding it is important to have experienced representation.
-The staff at Stephen Bilkis and Associates has years of experience successfully representing clients in who are seeking divorces or legal separations.
+The staff at the Law Offices of Stephen Bilkis & Associates has years of experience successfully representing clients in who are seeking divorces or legal separations.
 In addition, we are also experienced in handling cases related to child custody, orders of protection, and domestic violence.
-Contact us at 1-800-NY-NY-LAW (1-800-696-9529) to schedule a free, no obligation consultation regarding your concerns related to your family law case.
+Contact us at 1-800-NY-NY-LAW (1-800-696-9529) to schedule a free, no obligation consultation regarding your case.
+We represent clients in the following locations: the Bronx, Brooklyn, Long Island, Manhattan, Nassau County, Queens, Staten Island, Suffolk County and Westchester County.